- News: here is the video pitch I’ve made for the OHBM hackathon 2020. The associated slides are here.

 More docs with usage examples are available in the repo.

-Fuller documentation with API reference is here.
+Fuller documentation with API reference and an example usage in nested CV is here.

 - Goh, W. W. B., Wang, W., & Wong, L. (2017).
 Why Batch Effects Matter in Omics Data, and How to Avoid Them.
 Trends in Biotechnology, 35(6), 498–507. https://doi.org/10.1016/j.tibtech.2017.02.012